Prevent vocal cord damage and protect your singing voice by drinking the right liquids

-In order to avoid the cons mentioned above, you should only take 1 teaspoon of apple cider vinegar and mix it with 4 ounces of water in a cup.
-Drink it once an hour for seven consecutive hours, or you can gargle apple cider vinegar with water to sanitize your mouth.
+If you want to try apple cider vinegar, take 1 teaspoon of apple cider vinegar and mix with 4 ounces of warm water in a cup.
+Drink it once an hour for seven consecutive hours.
+Alternatively or you can gargle apple cider vinegar with water once an hour.

 How to Protect Your Voice Before Singing

 Whether your voice is your livelihood or singing is your passion, protecting your voice before you sing is critical to your longevity in the singing world.
 Many singers have abused their voices and paid dearly, having to have operations to fix their vocal cords.
 (Sadly, often with limited success.)
 So how do you prevent vocal cord damage?